Vietnam Facts for Kids

 In Vietnam, the government recognises 54 ethnic groups.
 The vast majority (85%) of people belong to the Viet people.
 The biggest minority group are the Thai and Khmer people.

 In Vietnam, military service is compulsory for young men.
-The up to two-year-long national service in the country's army or navy is compulsory for all young Vietnamese men over 18 years and voluntary for young women over 18 years.
+The up to two-year-long national service in the country's army or navy is compulsory for all young Vietnamese men over 18 years, this service is voluntary for young women.

 Vietnamese people celebrate the new year twice!
-The New Year celebration are on 1 January as most countries do.
-But they also celebrate the Vietnamese Lunar New Year which is celebrated at the same dates as Chinese New Year.
+The New Year celebration are on 1 January, but the Vietnamese people also celebrate the Vietnamese Lunar New Year which is celebrated on the same date as Chinese New Year.

 da nang fireworksNew Year's fireworks in Da Nang